Directivity Match: Horns, Waveguides, and Woofer Harmony

 directivity horn match

-Another factor to consider is the physical distance between the acoustic centers of the woofer and the high-frequency section.
+Another key factor is the physical distance between the acoustic centers of the woofer and the high-frequency driver.

-Ideally, this distance should be less than or equal to roughly 66% of the wavelength at the crossover frequency as see in vertical lobing article.
+Ideally, this spacing should be less than or equal to 66% of the wavelength at the crossover frequency — a topic we cover in more detail in our vertical lobing article.

 The Perfect Match: A Myth?